KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 # Login Authentication Service

 Once a user is registered, they can log in using their credentials.
-The user's credentials are validated by the identity management system, allowing them to log in.
+The user's credentials are validated by the identity management system(including OpenID Connect), allowing them to log in.

 When the user logs in, they can choose the following settings: